pippim/pippim.github.io/_posts/2018/2018-05-13-Running-a-simulation-on-pure-Ubuntu-vs-on-Ubuntu-in-Windows-(WSL).md

 The first section shows how slow screen I/O is but what about CPU benchmarking?

-From this Ask Ubuntu Q&A: [https://askubuntu.com/questions/634513/cpu-benchmarking-utility-for-linux?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa](https://askubuntu.com/questions/634513/cpu-benchmarking-utility-for-linux?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa), I ran tests on Ubuntu 16.04 on Linux and Windows.
+From this Ask Ubuntu Q&A: [CPU benchmarking utility for Linux](CPU benchmarking utility for Linux), I ran tests on Ubuntu 16.04 on Linux and Windows.
 On Linux about 24 seconds on Windows 10 version 1709 about 31 seconds.
 Linux is 6 seconds faster or about 25% faster.
 However I just upgraded Windows 10 to version 1803 (Redstone 4 aka Spring Creators April 2018 update) and it took 24 seconds which is the same as Linux.

 ### Ubuntu 16.04 on Linux